How fiber-based packaging supports circular economy

 The significance of sustainable materials

 In today’s world, where sustainability transcends being just a buzzword, understanding how materials contribute to environmental goals is crucial.
 This article delves into the pivotal role fibre-based packaging plays in supporting a circular economy, underscoring its sustainable nature and practical applications.
-We explore innovative approaches by companies like Paptic, which offer eco-friendly alternatives to traditional packaging, highlighting the importance of renewable materials in safeguarding our planet’s future, as supported by CEPI’s advocacy for sustainable forest management.
+We explore innovative approaches by companies like Paptic, which offer alternatives to traditional packaging, highlighting the importance of renewable materials in safeguarding our planet’s future, as supported by CEPI’s advocacy for sustainable forest management.

 The role of fibre-based packaging in the circular economy